Rockstar5645/csc-648/application/README.md

 2) Configuring our Environment

-    2.a) install and run mysql
-    2.b) open workbench and create schema called 'snapster' 2.c) create a file called 'config.py' inside of 'src' directory 2.d) copy and paste the following inside of 'config.py':
+    2.a) install and run mysql (Mac: brew services start mysql) 2.b) open workbench and create schema called 'snapster' 2.c) create a file called 'config.py' inside of 'src' directory 2.d) copy and paste the following inside of 'config.py':